ChalmersGU-data-structure-courses/dsabook/src/markdown/10-search-trees/01-binary-search-trees.md

 Note that the BST invariant implies that all values in the tree are distinct from each other, which is exactly what we need to implement a *set*.
-Therefore, to implement a set we can reuse the binary tree implementation from @sec:binary-trees:
+Therefore, to implement a set we can reuse the binary tree implementation from @sec:trees:binary-trees:

     datatype BST:
         root = null   // Pointer to the root node of the tree